 Correction

 Since the publication of our paper “Why Psychologists Should by Default Use Welch’s t-test Instead of Student’s t-test”, we have noticed several errors.
+These mistakes do not affect the main message of our article (Welch’s t-test should always be privileged over Student’s t-test when we compare groups based on their mean), but some led us to overgeneralize some related findings and others might induce confusion going against the pedagogical aim of the article.

 Through this article, we reviewed the differences between Welch’s t-test, Student’s t-test and Yuen’s t-test.
 We used a simulation plan in order to compare the type I and type II error rate of these three tests when samples are extracted from different distributions that are symmetric or not.
 In order to assess the type I error rate of the three tests, we created scenarios where two samples were extracted from populations with equal mean.
 Unfortunately, this is not appropriate in order to assess the Type I error rate of Yuen’s t-test when samples are extracted from asymmetric distributions.
 Indeed, the null hypothesis of Yuen’s t-test is that the trimmed means are equal across groups and when distributions are asymmetric, means and trimmed means differ.
 In conclusion, while we maintain that Welch’s t-test has a better control on type I error rate than Yuen’s t-test when populations are symmetrically distributed, we are not able to generalize our conclusion to situations where distributions are skewed.